 Give a Mile is a non-profit that helps people in need with air travel, using miles donated by members.
 So far they’ve been able to work with Air Canada, but now they have a partnership with United.

-Just before the pandemic United Airlines launched a platform to let charities fundraise for miles from MileagePlus members, and Give A Mile is currently working to raise 500,000 United miles to bring loved ones to visit patients with terminal illnesses.
-They’ve already given over 740 flights in Canada through their Aeroplan partnership.
+Just before the pandemic United Airlines launched a platform to let charities fundraise for miles from MileagePlus members, and Give A Mile is currently working to raise 1,500,000 United miles to bring loved ones to visit patients with terminal illnesses.
+They’ve separately given over 750 flights in Canada through their Aeroplan partnership.

 Give a Mile does more than just spend your miles.
 They work with hospices, ICUs and hospitals to confirm details and also make sure that Covid-19 rules and restrictions are being followed in order to connect people with dying people they care about.
 They do this on a volunteer basis, with all miles going towards this program.